What is bounding box annotation?

 Box tightly encloses the object — minimal background, full object included.
 Clean training signal.
 IoU against ground truth: 0.94.

-Need high-accuracy bounding box annotation for your AI project?
+Need high-accuracy object detection labeling for your AI project?

 Talk to our team — free 100-image pilot, 48-hour turnaround, ISO 27001-aligned workflows.